 (1) This column includes the grant date fair value of the option awards granted to our Named Executive Officers in fiscal 2019 and 2020, computed in accordance with FASB ASC Topic 718 and determined without regard to estimated forfeitures.
 These amounts reflect our accounting valuation of these awards, and do not correspond to any actual value that may be recognized by our Named Executive Officers.
 The assumptions used in the calculation of these amounts are discussed in Note 17 to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2020.
 The fiscal 2020 option awards were granted on July 23, 2019 to Messrs.
 Capps, Malden and Cox.
-The fiscal 2019 option awards were granted on July 12, 2018 to Messrs.
-Capps, Malden and Cox.
-See "Executive Compensation--Narrative Disclosure to Summary Compensation Table--Long-Term Equity-Based Incentives" for a description of the material features of the option awards granted to our Named Executive Officers in fiscal 2019 and 2020.
+See "Executive Officers in Fiscal 2019 and 2020.